 3.2 Comparison of Different Media

 The effects of three kinds of media on shoot apex culture were compared phytohormone-free MS, MS medium- and KN medium-supplemented with NAA and BAP.
-Here, we used KN medium with the same phytohormone combinations to that of MS medium used by Nagata [5].
-82% of surviving rate in KN medium was highest among the tested media (Table 3).
+Here, we used KN medium with the same phytohormone combinations as those in the MS medium used by Nagata [5].
+The surviving rate of 82% in KN medium was the highest among the tested media (Table 3).

 Table 3.
 Comparison of different media and phytohormones on shoot